We do not live in the past, but the past in us. — U.B. Phillips1

 In Status Anxiety Alain de Botton rehearses the great moral stories that have been told about status, about rich and poor.
 Do the rich deserve to be rich, or are they crooks?
 Are the poor deservedly so, or are they held down by the evil rich?
 Let us rehearse here the stories about the government and the people that tell us the moral framework of modern conservatism.

-Government is force and destroys society; you must limit government if you desire to reduce force and exploitation.
+Government is force and force destroys society; you must limit government if you desire to reduce force and exploitation.

 How do you limit force so that people are “forced” to solve their problems without force?
 You limit government with the political conservatism of Montesquieu and the founders.
-You hive government away from a corrupt condominium with the economic sector and the temptations of crony capitalism; you keep government away from leaking into the moral-cultural sector with the temptation of an established religion to force its moral vision upon others.
+You hive government away from a corrupt condominium with the economic sector and the temptations of crony capitalism; you keep government away from leaking into the moral-cultural sector following the temptation of an established religion to force its moral vision upon others.

-Politics is division and turns people against each other; you must limit political power if you want people to stop fighting and cooperate with each other.
+Politics is division and turns people against each other; you must limit political power if you want people to stop fighting each other and start cooperating.